 Salted Nutella Blondies

-Preheat the oven to 350° F. Line an 9x9 baking dish with parchment paper and spray with nonstick spray.
+- Preheat the oven to 350° F. Line an 9×9 baking dish with parchment paper and spray with nonstick spray.
 Set aside.

-In a separate large bowl, mix together melted butter and brown sugar using a stand mixer or hand mixer.
-Add eggs one at a time mixing well after each addition.
-Add vanilla and mix until combined.
+- In a separate large bowl, mix together melted butter and brown sugar using a whisk.
+Add eggs and vanilla and mix until combined.
 Using a rubber spatula or wooden spoon, add the flour mixture to the egg mixture and stir by hand just until combined.

-Bake at 350° F for 25 to 30 minutes, or until the top is shiny and cracked, and feels firm to the touch.
+- Bake at 350° F for 30 to 35 minutes, or until the top is shiny and cracked, and feels firm to the touch.
 Sprinkle with sea salt immediately and cool completely on a wire rack.
-Cut into 1 1/2 by 2-inch bars and serve.
+Cut into 1 1/2 by 1 1/2-inch bars and serve.